 For instance, in a design-build process, the estimators are on board from the conceptual phase of design and will employ each estimate level along the way.
 At other times, an Architect might pull an estimator into a project at some point along the design process to check that they’re within budget.
 And in traditional bidding, the contractor only gets one shot based on the final construction documents.

-According to the American Society of Professional Estimators (ASPE), there are 5 levels of cost estimates as follows:
+According to the American Society of Professional Estimators (ASPE), there are 5 levels of cost estimates:

 Level 1: Order of Magnitude Estimate